avantrec/soco-cli/README.md

     'speakers'  :   List the names of all available speakers.
     'version'   :   Print the versions of SoCo-CLI, SoCo, and Python in use.

-    The command syntax is the same as when using 'sonos' from the command line.
+    The action syntax is the same as when using 'sonos' from the command line.
-    If a speaker been set, the speaker name is omitted from the command.
+    If a speaker has been set in the shell, omit the speaker name from the action.

     Use the arrow keys for command history and command editing.